 Ian SherrContributor and Former Editor at Large / News

 Ian Sherr (he/him/his) grew up in the San Francisco Bay Area, so he's always had a connection to the tech world.
 As an editor at large at CNET, he wrote about Apple, Microsoft, VR, video games and internet troubles.
 Aside from writing, he tinkers with tech at home, is a longtime fencer -- the kind with swords -- and began woodworking during the pandemic.

-The new video game from industry giant Electronic Arts has been grabbing attention online as it takes on one of the world's most popular games, Epic's.
+The new video game from industry giant Electronic Arts has been grabbing attention online as it takes on one of the world's most popular games, Epic's Fortnite: Battle Royale.
 Like Fortnite, Apex Legends is free to download and is designed as a last-man-standing "battle royale" title.

 And Apex Legends appears to be growing fast.
-Last week, the company said the gamein the first 72 hours since the game's launch.
+Last week, the company said the game counted 10 million players in the first 72 hours since the game's launch.
 Now it's at 25 million players.

-success with Apex Legends marks a potential for it to take on Fortnite, which counted 200 million players .
+success with Apex Legends marks a potential for it to take on Fortnite, which counted 200 million players in December.
 (Epic didn't immediately respond to a request for updated figures.)
 Those millions of players have turned Fortnite into a cultural phenomenon, played by celebrities, musicians and sports stars.

 Player counts aren't the only signs of Apex Legends' success.
 Shortly after the announcement Monday, gamers were playing Apex Legends on the popular streaming game service Twitch at nearly three times the number they were Fortnite, and even more than other popular streaming games like League of Legends.